INgoRah/IN10d/README.md

 ### Measures to overcome limitations
 Still the lookup table could be too large and this needs to be mitigated.
-- fixed or stable switches in program space: easy to access via different table
+- fixed or stable switches in program space: easy to access via different table or use custom bootloader for flash storing option
 - lookup in EEPROM: cache EEPROM or create new look up table (bus|adr = 4 x 31 lines returns dst by latch index),  max 1 KB

+## CLI examples

 ## I2C format
 C3 - channel select like in DS2482